M66B/FairEmail/FAQ.md

 Note that you shouldn't set the number of days to synchronize messages for to more than one day in most cases, see also [this FAQ](#user-content-faq39).

+<a name="faq47"></a>
+**(47) How can I solve 'No primary account or no drafts folder' ?**

+You'll get the error message *No primary account or no drafts folder* when trying to compose a message while there is no account set to be the primary account or when there is no drafts folder selected for the primary account.
+This can happen for example when you start FairEmail to compose a message from another app.
+FairEmail needs to know where to store the draft, so you'll need to select one account to be the primary account and/or you'll need to select a drafts folder for the primary account.

+<a name="faq48"></a>
+**(48) How can I solve 'No primary account or no archive folder' ?**

+You'll get the error message *No primary account or no archive folder* when searching for messages from another app.
+FairEmail needs to know where to search, so you'll need to select one account to be the primary account and/or you'll need to select a archive folder for the primary account.

 ## Support

 If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).